Platinplayer23/Life-Puck---Multi-Hardware-Fork/README.md

 ### Notes

 - Maximum 10 presets (indices 0-9)
-- First 4 slots are reserved for default games (MTG, Commander, Pokémon, Yu-Gi-Oh!)
+- First 7 slots are pre configurde with default games
-- Use slots 4-9 for custom games
+- Every Slot can be changed
 - Preset names are limited to 15 characters
 - Changes require recompiling and re-uploading firmware except using the on-board menu